 House Bill No. introduced by G. Overstreet and J. Hinkle proposes a new legal framework for property tax refunds in cases where local governments fail to address public nuisances.
-Property owners can apply for a refund if their city or county adopts a policy that neglects to enforce laws against issues such as illegal camping or public urination, or if a public nuisance is maintained that affects their property.
-The refund amount will be based on documented expenses incurred by the property owner to mitigate these nuisances, capped at the amount of property taxes paid in the previous year.
-The bill outlines a procedure for application and approval, including timelines for local government responses and the potential for judicial review if a refund is rejected.
+The bill allows property owners to apply for a refund of property taxes if they incur documented expenses due to a local government's inaction on issues such as illegal camping, loitering, or public consumption of alcohol.
+The refund amount is capped at the property taxes paid in the previous year and must be processed within specific timeframes, with provisions for judicial review if a refund is rejected.
+Additionally, the bill establishes that refunds will be deducted from the entitlement share payments to local governments.

 Statutes affected: LC Text: 17-7-502